Godin/test-github/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about:
+about: About can't be blank
 label: "type: bug :bug:"

 ---